Download eBooks & Wiring Diagrams (FREE)

 Below are several of the most popular sizes for fixed water tanks.
 All our recommendations below are ‘spouted’ water tanks, which we recommend to make installation easier.

 How much water do you need?
-To help you decide what size water tank you need, we list our water usage rates below.
+We list our water usage rates below to help you decide what size water tank you need.

 • Food Prep and Cleanup: 1.5-2 gallons per day